stackbuilders/pattern-matching-wot/posts/pattern-matching-wot.md

 drop1 _ []              = []
 drop1 n (x:xs)          = drop1 (n - 1) xs
 ```

+and this slightly different version (the first two equations have been
+reversed):

 ```
 drop2 :: Int -> [a] -> [a]